Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 In the chiral unitary method, the kernel interaction $V$ is obtained with the help of the $\chi$PT.
 We use the scattering of the pseduo-Goldstone boson off a matter field as an example.
 The relativistic $G$ in Eq.~\eqref{eq:loopfun} is superficially $\mathcal{O}(p^0)$.
 However, the dynamics of the matter field is nonrelativistic.
 The $G$ function will reduce to $\mathcal{O}(p)$ if the propagator of the matter field is nonrelativistic.
 The unitarized $T$-matrix within BSE is obtained by

 By matching the $T$ with the chiral expansion amplitude $\cal A$ at low energy regions, the $V$ can be introduced order by order~\cite{Lutz:2001yb,Oller:2000fj,Borasoy:2005ie},

 where the superscript denotes the chiral expansion order.
 With the kernel potential in Eq.~\eqref{eq:uch_match}, the unitarized $T$-matrix matches the chiral amplitude $\mathcal A$ precisely at a given order and satisfies the unitary condition.
 One should note that the $s$-channel loop from the iteration of the lower chiral order amplitudes $\cal A$ has been subtracted to avoid the double counting.
 For instance, $V^{(3)}=\mathcal A^{(3)}-V^{(1)} G V^{(1)}$ at ${\cal O}(p^3)$.
 In Ref.~\cite{Oller:2000fj}, the case with a resonance in the kernel potential was considered.
 The presence of the resonance arises from the nonperturbative dynamics of chiral Lagrangians~\cite{Meissner:1999vr,Bernard:1991zc,Jamin:2000wn}.
-In this case, the power counting method in Eq.~\eqref{eq:uch_match} should be modified.
+In this case, the power counting method in Eq.~\eqref{eq:uch_match} should be modified. {Recently, the authors in Refs.~\cite{Lutz:2022enz,Lutz:2018cqo} used an alternative regularization scheme of the HB$\chi$PT, infrared regularization scheme, and EOMS in Sec.~\ref{sec:sec2.3}.
+They introduced the renormalized scalar bubble-loop contributions independent of the renormalization scale and replaced the heavy-light field bubble loops subject to certain replacement rules.
+The renormalization scale dependence of the tadpole integral with only the light mesons is absorbed by the suitable counter terms.
+The left-hand cuts were also discussed and turned out to be significant.}